Khushiyant/calbud/README.md

 ## Support

 If you need assistance or want to ask a question about the iOS app, you are welcome to ask for support in our forums or the [Zulip dev channel](https://calbud.zulipchat.com/#narrow/stream/334280-general).
 If you have found a bug, feel free to [open a new Issue on GitHub](https://github.com/Khushiyant/calbud/issues).
 Keep in mind, that this repository only manages the iOS app.
-If you find bugs or have problems with the server/backend, you should refer the [Nextcloud server team](https://github.com/Khushiyant/calbud-api) for help!
+If you find bugs or have problems with the server/backend, you should refer the [api repo](https://github.com/Khushiyant/calbud-api) for help!